brainvisa/casa-distro/doc/source/developer.rst

 * Setup credentials for source code reposotories

-  This step is optional and is especially not neeed if just retreiving only the open-source projects.
+  This step is optional and is especially not need if just retrieving only the open-source projects.
   The file ``svn.secret`` may be created / edited to store login / password information for the svn `BioProj <http://bioproj.extra.cea.fr>`_ server.
 If not filled, the ``svn`` program will ask for them interactively, and propose to store them.

 * build everything::